 Can a physical stimulus like touch or movement help release ‘’stored’’ trauma?

-The answer is we don’t know, but there have been reports of people who had an emotional outburst during some physical therapy that released a lot of emotion and tension – for example, during an acupuncture session, a yoga session or massage.
+The answer is we don’t know, but there have been reports of people who had an emotional outburst during some physical therapy that released a lot of emotion and tension – for example, during an acupuncture session, a yoga session or a massage.
 Thus, it is believed that certain types of physical movement or therapies that involve a physical stimulus may actually be a helpful addition to trauma counselling therapy.
 These therapies may help re-balance the autonomic nervous system, which became imbalanced after a traumatic event.